Travel.State.Gov > International Travel > Country Information > Ghana International Travel Information

 Public Transportation: Safety standards for small private buses, often called tro-tros, are substandard.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Ghana’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Ghana’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

-Maritime Security: Piracy and armed robbery in the Gulf of Guinea continue to trend upwards with more incidents occurring in 2016 than in any of the previous four years.
-Pirates/armed groups operating in the region typically carry out attacks on vessels using automatic weapons.
-Attacks, kidnappings for ransom, and robbery of crew, passengers, and ships property, continue to be the most common type of incidents.
+Maritime Security: Piracy and armed robbery in the Gulf of Guinea continue to trend upwards.
+Pirates/armed groups operating in the region typically use automatic weapons to carry out attacks on vessels.
+Attacks, kidnappings for ransom, and robbery of crew, passengers, and ships’ property, continue to be the most common type of incidents.
 For information on current conditions: http://www.oni.navy.mil/Intelligence-Community/Piracy/

-Maritime Travel: Mariners planning travel to Ghana should check for U.S. maritime advisories and alerts at the Maritime Security Communications with Industry Web Portal.
-Information may also be posted to the U.S. Coast Guard homeport website and as a broadcast warning on the National Geospatial-Intelligence Agency’s website.
+Maritime Travel: Mariners planning travel to Ghana should also check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.